mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_specifications.md

 All relative paths MUST begin with the specification identifier as the first segment.

+The second segment MUST be the major version number prefixed with the lower-case letter `v`.

-Endpoints relating to a particular capability MUST use the capability identifier as the second PATH segment.
+Endpoints relating to a particular capability MUST use the capability identifier as the third path segment.

 FASP specifications MAY include both API endpoints that are common to all capabilities and thus use paths that are only prefixed with the